BrownEpiHSR/Khan_Paxlovid_Potential_DDIs_LTCFs/README.md

 ## Data Documentation
 The `data_documentation/` directory contains the following file:
 - Data_documentation.xlsx` - contains information about key variables, data sources and other project related information
+- Program Codebook Developed in Response to Reviewer Comments.xlsx` - This codebook documents the SAS programs and derived variables developed to address additional analyses and clarifications requested during the journal peer-review process.

 ## Code
 The `code/` directory contains the following programs: